YangLab/CIRCexplorer2/docs/index.md

 * [Alternative Splicing](tutorial/as.md)

 We also offered `fast_circ.py` script to help you to automatically run our pipelines in one step without any additional operations.
 Please check this [one-step script](tutorial/one_step.md) for more details.

-You could also run CIRCexplorer2 with [Snakemake](https://snakemake.readthedocs.io) system with the out-of-the-box functionality.
-Please check [Snakemake workflows](https://github.com/kepbod/CIRCexplorer2_snakemake) of CIRCexplorer2 for details.

 ## Modules